Epoxy Floor Coatings: 10 Tips for New Construction of Concrete Floors

 Do not apply Cure-N-Seal to the new concrete.
 No type of sealers should be used.
 If using a curing agent, be sure it does not have a sealer component.

 Do not burnish, blacken or over trowel the surface.
 Just a smooth, steel trowel finish is suggested.
-If a power-trowel is not necessary to get a good finish, dont use it.
+If a power-trowel is not necessary to get a good finish, do not use it.

 Use plastic zip strips or saw cuts for control joints.
 No metal strips or expansion joints on the main slab, unless absolutely necessary.